-Example 3 (The positive boundedness sentence).
-Consider the following variant of the boundedness sentence: $\exists x(x \neq 0 \land B(x))$ .
-This formula says that there is a positive upper bound for P. Intuitively, it differs from the ordinary boundedness sentence in that it does not license "Yes, zero is an upper bound for P" as a compliant response.
+Example 2 (The positive boundedness formula).
+Consider the following variant of the boundedness formula: $\exists x(x \neq 0 \land B(x))$ .
+This formula says that there is a positive upper bound for P. Intuitively, it differs from the ordinary boundedness formula in that it does not license "Yes, zero is an upper bound for P" as a compliant response.
 However, in terms of support, $\exists x(x \neq 0 \land B(x))$ and $\exists x.B(x)$ are entirely equivalent.
 Thus, support is not fine-grained enough to capture the intuition that these formulas do not license the same range of compliant responses. $\Box$

-This argument is relevant here, because it brings to light an important limitation of the support-based system, and therefore also of InqA.
-The system does what it was meant to do, i.e., it provides a notion of meaning that embodies both informative and inquisitive content in a satisfactory way (also in the case of the boundedness sentences).
+This argument is relevant here, because it brings to light an important limitation of the support-based system, and therefore also of InqB.
+The system does what it was meant to do, i.e., it provides a notion of meaning that embodies both informative and inquisitive content in a satisfactory way (also in the case of the boundedness formulas).
 However, this notion of meaning is not fine-grained enough to provide the basis for an adequate notion of compliance.

-Several attempts have been made over the past three years to overcome this limitation (see, e.g., Ciardelli, 2009, 2010, Groenendijk and Roelofsen, 2011).
+There have been several attempts to overcome this limitation (see, e.g., Ciardelli, 2009, 2010, Westera, 2012a, Ciardelli et al., 2013b).
 However, none of these attempts have so far been entirely conclusive.
-It is hoped that the algebraic approach developed here will shed new light on this issue as well.
+We hope that the algebraic approach developed here will shed new light on this issue as well.
 In principle, we could start out with a notion of meaning that is even richer than the one adopted here.
-Once we have a clear intuitive understanding of such a notion of meaning, and a suitable notion of entailment, we can exercise essentially the same line of thought that has been pursued here, and hopefully arrive at a system that adequately deals with compliance and other aspects of meaning that are beyond the reach of $lnq_A$ .
+Once we have a clear intuitive understanding of such a notion of meaning, and a suitable notion of entailment, we can follow essentially the same line of thought that has been pursued here to arrive at a system that adequately deals with compliance and possibly other aspects of meaning that are beyond the reach of InqB.
+Initial work in this direction has been pursued in (Roelofsen, 2011b) and (Westera, 2012b).